This crossbreed was first bred between 10 to 20 years ago during the designer breeding craze, and its popularity has been slowly increasing.

 Both appearance and personality will be undetermined, you could have a dog that is more one breed than the other, you could end up with a perfect cross with a 50/50 mix.

-As it is possible for any combination of puppy to appear, it is important to know the parent breeds’ temperament and appearance.
+As it is possible for any combination of puppies to appear, it is important to know the parent breeds’ temperament and appearance.

 Australian Shepherd Husky Mix Puppy